 The paper ceased publishing in 1929.

 The New Era shut down in 1926.
-That year, Herman J. Ford, C. C. Galloway and B. V. Galloway launched the Omaha Guide.
+That year, Herman J. Ford, Charles C. Galloway and B. V. Galloway launched the Omaha Guide.
 With a circulation of 25,000, the paper covered local and state politics along with North Omaha’s cultural life.
 Their “Illustrated Feature Section” was innovative, and provided a number of important series for Omaha’s Black community.
+The marketing and sales department succeeded in developing an advertisers’ list with businesses from coast to coast.
+During the 1930s, The Guide was the largest African-American newspaper west of the Missouri River.
+S. Edward Gilbert (1903-1976) and Mildred Gilbert-Brown (1905-1989) ran the advertising department there, and left the paper in 1938 to start the Omaha Star.
+It ran from 1927 to 1958, the year Charles Galloway died.